Petite clothing is designed for shorter women. It is about height and proportion. Women who are 5’4” and under can wear petites.

-Some styles can work and will just fit differently.
+Some styles can work and will simply fit differently.
 Particularly, tops with raglan sleeves (where the sleeve seam goes from the armpit to the neck) can work.
 Skirts can be worn short, and a dress can be worn as a tunic with pants.
-However, in my experience, the EcoPetites tanks don’t work on women over 5’5” at the most.
+However, it is my experience that the EcoPetites tanks don’t work for women who are over 5’5”.

 Eco-fashion, or sustainable fashion, is clothing and accessories made while taking into account the impact on the environment.
 This can be achieved through carefully chosen raw materials, production methods, and responsible management of waste or transportation of final products.

-Ethical Fashion refers to how the clothing is made, addressing issues that affect people, communities, animal welfare as well as environmental impact.
+Ethical fashion refers to how the clothing is made, addressing issues that affect people, communities and animal welfare, as well as environmental impact.

-The fabrics are chosen for their sustainability, and include organic cotton, hemp, soy and recycled polyester.
+The fabrics are chosen for their sustainability and include organic cotton, hemp, soy and recycled polyester.
 My top criteria for fabric are that all the cotton must be organic, and polyester must be recycled.
-The dyes are all low impact, fiber reactive dyes.
+The dyes are all low-impact, fiber-reactive dyes.
 Currently, most of the fabrics come from an importer who specializes in sustainable fabrics.
 The fabrics are milled in China and India.
-I would like to include more USA-made, organic fabrics.
-However, the mills in the US still import most of their organic cotton and sustainable fibers.
+I would like to include more American-made, organic fabrics.
+However, domestic mills still import most of their organic cotton and sustainable fibers.

 Where is the clothing sewn?

 The clothing is manufactured in Minnesota, where I live.
-The waste fabric is donated or sent to be recycled.
-I sometimes incorporate the production leftovers and waste into new items.
+The waste fabric is either donated or recycled.
+Sometimes I incorporate the production leftovers and waste into new items.
 By keeping production local, I can personally visit the manufacturer.
-USA made also means that they have to adhere to local labor laws, which are more stringent and better enforced than that of many of the other countries where most clothing is made.
+USA-made also means local labor laws need to be adhered to.
+These laws are more stringent and better enforced than those of many other countries where most clothing is made.

 We are continuously looking for ways to improve.